Ryan Peniston: 2022: ATP debut, first Major & top-5 wins & quarterfinal, top 125

 Peniston made his ATP main draw singles debut at the Queen's Club Championships as a wildcard, where he upset top seed and world no. 5 Casper Ruud in straight sets for his first ever ATP Win.
-He reached the quarterfinals in his first ever ATP tour level tournament for the first time defeating another top-50 player Francisco Cerundolo.
-As a result he made his debut in the top 150 in the singles rankings.
+He reached the quarterfinals in his first ever ATP tour level tournament for the first time defeating another top-50 player Francisco Cerúndolo.
+As a result, he made his debut in the top 150 in the singles rankings.

 At the 2022 Eastbourne International he reached the second round as a wildcard defeating 8th seed Holger Rune.
-Next he defeated Pedro Martinez before losing to compatriot Jack Draper in the quarterfinals.
+Next he defeated Pedro Martínez before losing to compatriot Jack Draper in the quarterfinals.

-Penniston then defeated Henri Laaksonen in straight-sets in the first round of Wimbledon.
+Peniston then defeated Henri Laaksonen in straight-sets in the first round of Wimbledon.He lost in the second round to experienced American Steve Johnson.

+Peniston was seeded for the qualifying for the 2022 US Open where he lost to the Italian Matteo Arnaldi.

+2023–2025: Wimbledon Centre Court match with Andy Murray, two Challenger titles

+Peniston entered qualifying for the 2023 Australian Open where he lost out to Canadian Alexis Galarneau.
+In the qualifying for the French Open, Peniston overcame Altuğ Çelikbilek before going down in a final set against Radu Albot.

+Ranked No. 201, he received a wildcard for the 2023 Queen's Club Championships and defeated Ugo Humbert in the first round, before losing his next match to second seed Holger Rune.
+Given a wildcard entry into the 2023 Wimbledon Championships, Peniston lost to Andy Murray in the first round in a match played on Centre Court.

+In August 2023, he won his first ATP Challenger in the Winnipeg, defeating Leandro Riedi in the final.

+Peniston won his second Challenger title in Crete in October 2025, overcoming Kimmer Coppejans in the final.

 Singles performance timeline

-Current through the 2022 Korea Open.
+Current through the 2023 Eastbourne International.